Viola-Siemens/villagers-come-more-alive/docs/PRD.md

 - **Description**: Allows players to summon villagers over long distances for better management.
 - **Features**:
   - **Blueprint Item**: The "Blueprint", a modded item from MCAR, can be used as the key for villager teleportation.
-  - **Summoning Mechanic**: Player can right-click while holding the Blueprint to open a GUI to select a villager from the current village, ~~or use it on a specific villager to mark them~~.
-A subsequent right-click in the target location will summon the selected/~~marked~~ villager to the player's side.
+  - **Summoning Mechanic**: Player can right-click while holding the Blueprint to open a GUI to select a villager from the current village.
+A subsequent right-click in the target location will summon the selected villager to the player's side.
-  - **Cooldown/Cost**: <u>*The process may have a cooldown or require experience levels to balance its utility*</u>.

 #### **4.2.
 Genetics & Inheritance System**

 - **Description**: Governs the physical appearance of child villagers based on their parents.
 - **Features**:

-  - **Trait Pool**: Defines inheritable traits: Height, Weight, Face Type, Skin Tone.
+  - **Trait Pool**: Defines inheritable traits: **Face Type**, **Skin Tone**, **Skin Pattern**.
-- **Inheritance Logic**: When a child villager is born, for each trait (height, weight, face, skin), the game randomly selects one gene per allele from the both two parents and copies that specific trait from them.
+  - **Inheritance Logic**: When a child villager is born, for each trait (face, skin tone and pattern), the game randomly selects one gene per allele from the both two parents and copies that specific trait from them.
 This creates a child that is a unique mix of both parents, rather than a random one or a generic clone.

 #### **4.3.
 Lifespan & Aging System**